Integration by parts? What parts?

 Example

-Use integration by parts (3) to evaluate the integral $\int x \ln x\, dx$ with $u = \ln x$ and $dv = x\, dx$.
+Use integration by parts (3) to evaluate the integral

 Solution

 Choose your weapons!
-What the $f$ is $g$?
+What the is ?

-We’ve done a few examples at this point, but when we have to use integration by parts in the wild (e.g. on a quiz) we won’t usually be told what to use as $f$ and $g’$.
-How do we pick?
-Here are a few things to keep in mind:
+We’ve done a few examples at this point, but when we have to use integration by parts in the wild (e.g. on a quiz) we won’t usually be told what to use as

 Tips

-1) Whatever function you choose as your $g'(x)$ (or $dv$) needs to be something you can integrate.
+1) Whatever function you choose as your

 You might notice that these tips aren’t super specific.
-It’s common to try and learn many different ‘types’ of integration by parts and memorize the best choices for $f$ and $g’$.
-This can work, but it means if you hit a question that isn’t one of the types you’ve memorized then you can get stuck.
-Let’s look at a flow chart we can use to help work through some examples.
+It’s common to try and learn many different ‘types’ of integration by parts and memorize the best choices for

 Example

-Suppose you want to integrate $\int x^2 \ln x\, dx.$
+Suppose you want to integrate

 This is a product of functions.

-Let’s say we choose $f(x) = x^2$ and $g'(x) = \ln x$.
+Let’s say we choose

 Let’s check out a few more examples